ToolShedTested

 The Bottom Line

 For most people, the DeWalt DCD999B is the best cordless drill you can buy in 2026.
 It offers the best combination of power, features, and value.
 Professionals who need maximum torque should look at the Milwaukee 2904-20, while budget-conscious buyers can’t go wrong with the Ryobi PBLDD01K.
+If you’re just getting started, our best cordless drills for beginners guide focuses on lighter, more forgiving models.
+For weekend renovation projects, see our best drill for home DIY guide.
+For wall installs and TV mounting specifically, our best drill for hanging shelves covers the compact models built for that work.
+If you’re deciding between a drill and an impact driver, our impact driver vs drill comparison breaks down exactly when each tool is the right choice.
 If you’re still deciding between top-tier professional platforms, our Makita vs Milwaukee comparison breaks down which ecosystem wins for different trades and budgets.
 For a deeper three-way breakdown, see our DeWalt vs Milwaukee vs Makita 2026 comparison.
 If your projects center on concrete anchoring, our best drill for concrete and masonry guide covers the rotary hammers and hammer drills built for that work specifically.
+Looking to get more tools on a single battery?
+Our best cordless tool combo kits guide shows which bundles deliver the best value per tool.
 No matter which drill you choose from this list, you’re getting a well-tested, reliable tool that will serve you for years.

 Best Drill Presses 2026: 6 Models Tested for Precision, Power & Value